LunaSquee/melterns/README.md

 # Melterns
 ![Melterns](screenshot.png)

 An in-development mod for [Minetest](http://minetest.net) 0.5.0+ that adds molten metals, melting, casting and creating tools.
-This mod is inspired by the [Tinkers Construct](https://www.curseforge.com/minecraft/mc-mods/tinkers-construct) mod for Minecraft, however it's much less-featured due to the current limitations of the Minetest API.
+This mod is inspired by the [Tinkers Construct](https://www.curseforge.com/minecraft/mc-mods/tinkers-construct) mod for Minecraft, however it's a bit less-featured due to technical limitations and general lack of polish.
 None of the components used in this mod have been taken from TC - everything is my original creation.

 **Depends on [fluid_lib](https://git.icynet.eu/evert/fluid_lib)!**